jayrulez/traktor-docs/getting-started/tutorial-01-first-scene.md

 # Tutorial 01: Create Your First Scene

 Now that you have a project created, let's make a simple 3D scene with lighting and geometry.
-By the end of this tutorial, you'll have a lit scene with a primitive cube you can see and manipulate.
+By the end of this tutorial, you'll have a lit scene with a cube you can see and manipulate.

 ## Step 1: Create a Scene Asset